Samuel Butman, M.D., Interventional Cardiologist

 Education and Certifications

 Dr. Butman received his medical degree from McGill University, Montreal, Canada, in 1976.

 He completed his internship and junior residency at the Royal Victoria Hospital in Montreal, and his senior residency and cardiology fellowship at the Veterans Administration Medical Center, Long Beach, Calif.

 Dr. Butman is board certified in internal medicine, cardiovascular disease and interventional cardiology.

 Fellow, Council on Clinical Cardiology, American Heart Association

 Former Arizona Governor of the American College of Cardiology

-Dr. Butman practices in Flagstaff and the Verde Valley.
+Dr. Butman practices in the Verde Valley.

 In case of an emergency, call 911.